 Check out our first blog post for more details: Bridging

 Cassandra Marsillo, Chief Editor

-I’m a Masters student in Public History at Carleton University.
+I just completed my Masters in Public History at Carleton University, where my major research project culminated in a co-produced oral history exhibit called “The Yellow Line: Italo-Canadian Oral Histories from Montreal’s Backyards and Schoolyards“.
 I completed my undergrad at Concordia University, with two bachelor degrees in Studio Arts and Italian Studies, and Public History.
+Currently, I am an intern at the Italian-Canadian Archives of Quebec and a history teacher at Dawson College in Montreal.
 I’m interested in collective memory, identity, immigration, nationalism, and the role of mapping and the imaginary in history.

 Marta Kopiniak, Editor

 I’m a Public History student at University of Wrocław, currently working on my Masters dissertation about the connections between public historians and tourist guides.
 Besides that, my academic interests lay close to women’s history and its place in the collective memory of Polish society.

 I have a master’s degree in political science, and am a student in history at the department of historical sciences and cultural heritage of the University of Siena.
 Writer and professional copywriter, I am particularly passionate about historytelling and historical novels.